marionbarker/loopdocs/docs/browser/phone-install.md

 Open this link: [App Store Connect Apps](https://appstoreconnect.apple.com/apps){: target="_blank" } and log in as needed.

 * Click on your app name.
-* Click on App Information on the left side (make browser wider if you don't see this).
+* Click on App Information on the left side (make the browser wider if you don't see this).
 * Modify the Name under Localizable Information and click on the Save button (upper left)
 * If you chose a name that is in use, you'll see the warning screen - try again